jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/9-migrate-application-to-the-cloud/README.md

     > 💁 Multiple apps can connect to the IoT Hub endpoints using different *consumer groups*.
 These are covered in a later lesson.

-1. To run the Functions app, run the following command from the VS Code terminal
+1. To run the Functions app, run the following command from the terminal

     ```sh
     func start